rafabkny/rafabkny/README.md

 <p>
 <b>CONFIGURATION</b></br>
 I spent several years building out a Suite of Configuration tools, first in JSON and then JSON and YAML.
-I take notes in a text editor using the YAML Syntax and if I like your app I'm likely going to look at all your pretty JSON calls.
-If you are looking for numbers; I made <b>1,004 contributions in 2018</b></br>
+I take notes using a text editor in YAML Syntax.
+If I like your app I will likely look at all your pretty JSON calls.
+If numbersare your thing; I made <b>1,004 contributions in 2018</b></br>
 </br>
 :link: JSON</br>
 :link: YAML</br>